Pliploop/SSLISMIR/_sources/part1_foundations/core_ideas_ssl.md

 ## Defining SSL

 **Self-Supervised Learning (SSL)** is a machine learning paradigm where models learn representations without relying on human-provided labels.
 Instead, the data itself provides the supervision signal, typically through cleverly designed *pretext tasks*.
-These tasks encourage the model to discover meaningful structure in the input—whether by reconstructing missing parts, predicting transformations, or aligning different “views” of the same data.

-A useful way to think about SSL is as a middle ground between supervised and unsupervised learning: unlike fully unsupervised methods, SSL relies on well-defined training objectives; but unlike supervised approaches, it does not require manually labeled datasets {cite}`Chen2020SimCLR,Devlin2019BERT,Baevski2020wav2vec`.
+Formally, given an input \(x \in \mathcal{X}\), the model learns a representation

+\[
+h = f_\theta(x),
+\]

+and a pretext task is defined through a transformation of \(x\) into pseudo-labels \(\tilde{y}\) or prediction targets \(\tilde{x}\).
+The training objective is to minimize

+\[
+\min_\theta \; \mathbb{E}_{x \sim \mathcal{D}} \; \mathcal{L}(g_\theta(h), \tilde{y}),
+\]

+where \(\tilde{y}\) comes not from manual annotation but from intrinsic properties of the data itself {cite}`Chen2020SimCLR,Devlin2019BERT,Baevski2020wav2vec`.

 ![Placeholder: Diagram comparing supervised, unsupervised, and self-supervised learning](path/to/placeholder_ssl_definition.png)

 ---
 ## How Supervision Comes from the Data Itself

-The defining feature of SSL is that **supervision is derived directly from data structure**.
-Some common strategies include:

-- **Contrastive objectives**: Two segments from the same instance (e.g., adjacent audio frames, or two augmentations of the same waveform) are treated as “positives” and encouraged to have similar embeddings, while unrelated samples are pushed apart.
-- **Masked modeling**: Parts of the input are masked or corrupted, and the model learns to reconstruct or predict them from the context.
-- **Predictive tasks**: The model is trained to predict future or missing representations (e.g., forecasting the next embedding, or predicting compatibility between segments).

-In music, these strategies can be tailored to domain-specific properties: for example, contrastive learning can align timbral features across stems, or masked modeling can exploit the strong rhythmic and harmonic structure of audio {cite}`Spijkervet2021CLMR,McCallum2022SupervisedUnsupervised`.
+The defining feature of SSL is that **the data itself provides the training signal**.
+Instead of asking humans to label every example, the model is set up to solve tasks where the *answer is already hidden in the input*.
+By solving these tasks, the model is forced to capture the structure of the data in ways that generalize across applications.

+### Contrastive objectives
+In contrastive learning, the model learns that two different “views” of the same audio belong together.
+For example, if we apply augmentations (cropping, filtering, pitch shifting) to the same clip, the model is asked to recognize them as related.
+At the same time, unrelated clips are pushed apart.
+The intuition is that, by discovering what stays consistent across transformations, the model internalizes robust, semantically meaningful features.

+### Masked modeling
+In masked modeling, parts of the input are deliberately hidden, and the model must reconstruct them from the remaining context.
+In audio, this could mean removing patches of a spectrogram and asking the model to predict the missing sound.
+The reason this works is that music is highly structured: rhythms, harmonies, and timbres evolve in predictable ways.
+By learning to fill in the blanks, the model captures these regularities.

+### Predictive tasks
+Another strategy is to ask the model to forecast or predict relationships within the data—for instance, what the next segment of a track might sound like, or whether two excerpts come from the same piece.
+This encourages the model to encode both local continuity and global structure.

+---

+At a high level, these pretext tasks all share the same principle: they exploit **shared information** within the data.
+By aligning augmented views, reconstructing missing pieces, or predicting future segments, the model learns to build internal representations that reflect the underlying organization of music.
+Crucially, these representations often transfer well to tasks the model was never explicitly trained on—like genre recognition, cover song detection, or instrument classification.

 ![Placeholder: Examples of SSL tasks for music (contrastive pairs, masked spectrogram patches, predictive embeddings)](path/to/placeholder_ssl_tasks.png)